Civil & Disability Rights

 Office for Civil Rights Complaints (OCR) and the California Department of Education

 Federal and state laws provide an administrative complaint process for students that have faced discrimination on the basis of disability, race, gender, and other protected classes.
 The Federal Department of Educations, Office for Civil Rights, will review complaints of violations of federal law that result in discrimination against students.
-If the OCR determines that it will open an investigation and finds that the school is in violation of federal laws, it could result in a settlement with school district.
+If the OCR determines that it will open an investigation and finds that the school is in violation of federal laws, it could result in a settlement with the school district.
 Similarly, there is a complaint process with the California Department of Education for discriminatory conduct.
 Our attorneys will review your matter and may recommend that you pursue a complaint process, which is more cost effective than litigation.
 We will draft your complaint and advocate for your case before these agencies to obtain equitable remedies and compensatory services.

-Free Appropriate Public Education (FAPE)
+The Right to a Free Appropriate Public Education (FAPE) under the IDEA

 Students with a disability who qualify for special education are entitled to a free and public education.
 Under the Individuals with Disabilities in Education Act, a child is entitled to an educational program that provides: